Drag and Velocity Measurements

 7.0 inches of H2O at the current conditions in the lab.
 Verify your results

-- Power up the wind tunnel and measure the airspeed at increments of RPM .
+- Power up the wind tunnel and measure the airspeed at increments of RPM.
+You adjust the speed with the knob on the pillar (which they put on in the wrong position when they reassembled the wind tunnel) near the observation box.
+You read the RPM in the white box near the main power switch.
 Allow time at each measurement for the wind tunnel to come to steady state.
 Repeat measurements with increasing and decreasing RPM to ensure reproducibility.
 Plot a calibration curve of airspeed in the test section versus RPM.
 Perform the necessary regression analysis and display the appropriate error bars.

 *Instructions for the card can be found in the middle of this page: